-Ensures that patients/residents/clients receive care in a safe environment by working collaboratively with ICP/PHN/MHO to ensure that all preparations for an outbreak (i.e. testing supplies are on hand) are complete, that HCPs are familiar with outbreak prevention and control processes and ensures timely implementation of control strategies which may include providing additional resources.
+Ensures that patients/residents/clients receive care in a safe environment by working collaboratively with ICP/PHN/MHO to ensure that all preparations for an outbreak are complete(e.g., testing supplies are on hand), that HCPs are familiar with outbreak prevention and control processes and ensures timely implementation of control strategies which may include providing additional resources.
 Works collaboratively with WH&S to monitor and report HCPs illness.
-Ensures that outbreaks are reported to local Public Health and any further required communication (i.e. daily reports) to local Public Health occurs.
+Ensures that outbreaks are reported to local Public Health and any further required communication (e.g., daily reports) to local Public Health occurs.

-Healthcare Provider (HCP: includes all disciplines who provide services to or around patients)
+Health care Provider (HCP: includes all disciplines that provide services to or around patients)

-Work collaboratively with MHO/PHN/ICP, Facility Managers to ensure best practices are used for the prevention and control of RI Outbreaks.
+Works collaboratively with MHO/PHN/ICP and Facility Managers to ensure best practices are used for the prevention and control of RI Outbreaks.
 This includes early recognition of clusters of RI infections, diligent use and promotion of hand hygiene, early recognition of possible outbreaks and timely implementation of control strategies.